KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 ## Universal Structural Analysis

 * **The Primordial Waters (L₀ — Bifurcal Coherence, primarily Khaonic):**
-    The Chaos or Deep at the root of manifest structure—**Potentiality** in its unbounded state, where Aionic stillness remains latent within Motive Infinity.
+    The Deep as the pre-dual, root-structural field of potential—**Potentiality** in its unbounded state, where Aionic stillness remains latent within Motive Infinity.
     These Waters are the primal substrate—Tiamat, Nun, or Narayana's Ocean—containing every latent form.

 * **The Stirring / The Breath (Zenet / Motive Infinity):**